Robots.txt for SEO: The Ultimate Guide

 Not only can the wildcard be used for defining the

-user-agent, it can also be used to match URLs that contain a certain string.
+user-agent, it can also be used to match URLs.
 The wildcard is supported by Google, Bing, Yahoo and Ask.

 Please note that it's possible to reference multiple XML sitemaps in a robots.txt file.

 Multiple XML sitemaps defined in a robots.txt file:

 The example above tells all search engines not to access the directory